 2) to provide a set of practical tools (spreadsheets, DICOM sets, checklists, …) to validate the TPS calculation accuracy and performance.

 Unlike other work packages within BRAPHYQS, WP19 is an open project with support of non-BRAPHYQS members.
 An appeal for contributors was made in 2017, resulting in a group of brachytherapy physicists from all over Europe.
 Representatives from the American Association of Physicists in Medicine (AAPM) and Australasian Brachytherapy Group (ABG) are included.
 In spring 2018 an application for ACROP approval was submitted to ESTRO.

-Five main subtopics have been defined for this report: (a) geometry and imaging, (b) source and afterloader specification, (c) dose calculation accuracy and representation, (d) (library) applicator specifications and (e) output/data transfer and reporting.
+Five main subtopics have been defined for this report: (a) geometry and imaging, (b) source specification, (c) dose calculation accuracy and representation, (d) (library) applicator specification and (e) output/data transfer and reporting.
 For each topic a coordinator and several contributors were assigned.
 The guidelines will handle both HDR/PDR/LDR and seed implant brachytherapy.
-It will focus on TG43-based algorithms only, as an AAPM working group is currently preparing a separate report on advanced MC-based dose calculation algorithms.
-Commissioning and quality control of image fusion will not be discussed in detail because of a Braphyqs review being prepared simultaneously on this topic.
-Commissioning of applicator reconstruction will be handled briefly, as in 2007 GEC-ESTRO recommendations were already published on applicator commissioning with detailed guidelines and examples.
-Eye plaque calculation and iridium-192 wire calculation are both excluded from the WP19 project.
+It will focus on TG43-based algorithms only; for advanced MC-based dose calculation algorithms the report will refer to existing AAPM reports on this topic.
+As of summer 2022, the draft manuscript is almost complete.